 In September 2023, Audio Always became the new producers of the show, eager to steer Selector on its endless quest, discovering amazing new music every week.
 For the BBC alone, they have produced Craig Charles' famous weekly shows for BBC Radio 6 Music and Lianne La Havas's BBC Radio 3 show 'Piano Flow'.

 In December 2023, after more than four years as host, Jamz Supernova announced that she would be stepping down as presenter.
 '200 shows later!
 My time on Selector has come to and end!'
-Jamz explains.
+Jamz explained.
 'I have loved my time every week curating two hours of the best music from the UK.
 There has been an endless amount of artists I have been able to champion and share with the world.'

 Jamz's DJ boots were clearly big ones to fill.
 Who would be able to take the baton and build of the international platform?